Azure/autorest.az/README.md

 1. --compatible-level
 This *--generate-sdk* has two available value "track1" or "track2".
 By default the value is "track2" for Azure CLI extensions generation, and "track1" for Azure CLI main repo modules.
 1. --target-mode
 This *--target-mode* option is a convenience option for users who working on Azure CLI main repo modules.
+By default Autorest.az will generate code targeting azure-cli-extensions repo.
+Setting `--target-mode=core` if you want to generate azure-cli repo command modules.
 It basically equals to `--sdk-no-flatten --generate-sdk=no --compatible-level=track1`.

 Other command line options can be found in the [generate with different options doc](https://github.com/Azure/autorest.az/blob/master/doc/how-to-generate-with-different-options.md)

-# How to Use CLI Code Generator
+# How to Use Azure CLI Code Generator

-Azure CLI code generation is integrated into the pull request of [Azure rest api specs repo](https://github.com/Azure/azure-rest-api-specs) and users could also try it locally.
+Azure CLI code generator is integrated into the pull request of [Azure rest api specs repo](https://github.com/Azure/azure-rest-api-specs) and users could also try it locally.
 The guidance on how to generate Azure CLI code in rest api specs PR pipeline can be found in [rest api specs documentation](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/code-gen/configure-cli.md).
 In this section, we will focus on the guidance on how to generate Azure CLI code locally.

 More detailed information can be found in the [how to generate doc](https://github.com/Azure/autorest.az/blob/master/doc/how-to-generate.md)